Holy Cross Church (Neuenwalde Convent): Furnishings

 There are two Priechen, structurally separate ground-level or elevated loges typical for Northern German church interiors once used to seat prominent persons such as pastors or feudal lords.
 Both are at grade and presently located at the walls of the 1910 extension.
 The northern one is named the Amtmannsstuhl (bailiff's seat), the southern named the Pfarrstuhl (pastor's seat, behind the pulpit), both dating from to the first half of the 17th century.
 The baptismal font of 1664 displays the coat of arms of Justino von Heshausen.
 The pulpit was created in the 17th century too.

 The altar was created in 1690.
 The painter Nikolaus Bernütz from Hamburg decorated the altar until 1693.
-The central altar piece, framed by decorative wood carvings, shows an oil painting of the Lord's Supper.
+The central altarpiece, framed by decorative wood carvings, shows an oil painting of the Lord's Supper.
 In the altar's upper section, above the carved columns, there is an oil painting depicting the burial of Jesus within a medaillon surrounded by wood carvings.

 Today's L-shaped western organ loft, was decorated in 1695 also by Bernütz.
 In 1979 Dieter Eckstein dendrochronologically dated five beams carrying the present loft to have been logged by or after 1633.
 In the same position, then spreading over the three western bays, used to be the nuns' loft (Nonnenempore), however, 45 cm lower.